Kenmac589/lab-analysis/analysis-notes/channel_processes.md

 ## Slope (wave)

 This process has one argument, a time period in seconds, p.
 The slope at time t is calculated using an equal weighting of the points from time t-p to t+p.
 This is done by calculating the mean of the points ahead and the mean of the points behind each data point, and the slope is taken from the line through the centre of the points behind to the centre of the points ahead.
 This calculation is equivalent to applying an FIR filter, it is not a least squares fit through the points.
 This method is used because it can be applied iteratively very efficiently to a long run of data.
 If you apply this process to a channel, the channel scale, offset and units change.
 If the current channels units are no more than 3 characters long, "/s" is added to them, so units of "V" become units of "V/s".
 If there is not sufficient space, the final character of the units becomes "!" to indicate that the units are no longer correct.
 The offset becomes 0, and the scale changes to generate the correct units.

+Prompt: The function has one argument, a time period in seconds, p.
+The slope at time t is calculated using an equal weighting of the points from time t-p to t+p.
+This is done by calculating the mean of the points ahead and the mean of the points behind each data point, and the slope is taken from the line through the centre of the points behind to the centre of the points ahead.

 ## Time shift (any channel)